 9. more use of non-medical musculoskeletal treatments by owners – eg to make elderly patients more comfortable, to improve the performance of animal athletes and to improve the physical development of younger animals

-RAMP will provide a register of scrutinised and audited practitioners whom the public and veterinary professions can be assured are well trained, insured and meet strict standards of proficiency and professional conduct.
+RAMP will provide a publically accessible Register of scrutinised and audited practitioners whom the public and veterinary professions can be assured are well trained, insured and meet strict standards of proficiency and professional conduct.

 Who are the RAMP Council?